simeononsecurity/simeononsecurity.ch/content/articles/the-challenges-and-oppurtinities-of-implementing-devsecops-in-your-organization/index.en.md

 To overcome these challenges, a collaborative culture needs to be established where all teams work together towards a common goal of delivering secure applications to end users.
 This requires the adoption of **agile methodologies** that promote flexible planning, evolutionary development, early delivery, and continuous improvement.

-Additionally, training and awareness programs need to be initiated to educate teams on the importance of security measures in the development lifecycle.
+Also, training and awareness programs need to be initiated to educate teams on the importance of security measures in the development lifecycle.
 Security measures need to be considered at every stage of application development from design through production.

 ______